-The Equaliser section of the module controls EQ and Filters on the channels, groups and main outputs.
+The Equaliser section of the module controls EQ and Filters on the channels.
 As console processing is not pooled, EQ can be assigned to every path, without fear of running out.

 Once a channel has been selected by pressing its Assign button (A or B), its frequencies can be adjusted using the following controls.